Gianfranco Zola: Reception

 Zola is regarded by pundits as one of the best Italian creative forwards of all time, and is credited for paving the way for Italian players to play outside of the peninsula; in 2022, he was inducted into the Italian Football Hall of Fame.
 He is also considered one of the best players in both Chelsea's and the Premier League's history; in 2003, he was voted Chelsea's greatest player ever, while in 2006 he was inducted into the National Football Museum's English Football Hall of Fame.
 In 2017, Craig Burley of FourFourTwo magazine placed Zola at number 7 in his list of the "100 best foreign Premier League players ever."
 In 2013, Alex Richards of Bleacher Report placed Zola at number 12 in his list of the greatest dead ball specialists of all time.
 For his sportsmanship and playing ability, Zola was awarded the Premio Nazionale Carriera Esemplare "Gaetano Scirea" and the Pallone d'Argento in 2005 as well as the Premio internazionale Giacinto Facchetti in 2010.

 Personal life

-Zola is married to Franca and has three children; his son Andrea played for Grays Athletic and has played for West Ham United reserves.
-Former footballer turned criminal Fabrizio Maiello claimed to have targeted Zola as a kidnap target in 1994.
+Zola is a keen, competent amateur golfer, he is married to Franca, his childhood sweetheart and they have three children.
+Their eldest child, Andrea, played for non-league Grays Athletic F.C. as a full back, following his release from West Ham Football Academy.
+Their daughter, Martina, has successfully competed in amateur martial arts competitions.

+Fabrizio Maiello, a former youth academy footballer, in Italy, (turned criminal) has claimed that he targeted Zola as a potential Kidnapping captive in 1994.